 What is Cold Cream?

-Cold cream is a creamy, multi-use moisturizing product that can be used to remove makeup or nourish dehydrated skin.
+Cold cream is a creamy, multi-use moisturizing product meant to be used to remove makeup or nourish dehydrated skin.
 It's known for being particularly great for dry skin types, because it's so emollient, and works amazingly in its capacity as a makeup remover for sensitive complexions, too.
-What's more: It's beyond easy to use, it won't irritate your eyes, and you don't even have to wash it off.
+What's more: It's beyond easy to use, it shouldn't irritate your eyes, and you don't even have to wash it off.
 Just simply massage it in and wipe off any excess.
 No water necessary.
+Of course, all of this hinges on which specific cold cream product or recipe you're using.

 Now, you're likely wondering what cold cream is actually made up of.
 Turns out, the time-tested cream is essentially an emulsion that includes high concentrations of mineral oil and waxes (like beeswax) in water.